 His service in Walterboro in the chapel of Parker-Rhoden Funeral Home was packed to overflowing with friends and family.
 Several close friends told some funny stories to help remember the great guy that Bob was and how he will always be remembered as 'Coach'.

 Love you Bob, say hi to Mom & Dad, Mim & Grandpa and Mum & Grandad for us all!

 My brother Bob, lost his battle with pancreatic cancer on July 1st, 2014.
 He was my younger brother and died way too young.
 My father died several years ago afflicted with prostate cancer but the chemo did him in.
-My mother, passed away just this year (2017), afflicted with arterial sclerosis.
+My mother, passed away in 2017, afflicted with arterial sclerosis.
 It happens to a lot of families and it, not only shouldn’t, but is preventable.
 I didn’t know enough when my father was dying but both my brother and mother chose to ignore my pleas to change their diet/lifestyle.
 It’s never too late; don’t let it be too late for you!
 RIP Bob.